F-Loyer/7guis-ocaml-lablgtk3/README.md

 # 7GUIS implemented in OCaml / LibGtk3

-The 6 first challenges are implemented with in OCaml with the library LablGtk3 (an object oriented Gtk3 binding).
+This project implements the 6 first tasks of the 7GUIs (https://eugenkiss.github.io/7guis/tasks) in OCaml with the library LablGtk3 (an object oriented Gtk3 binding).
 The CalendarLib package is used to for dates handling.